-I used to think that Filipinos are the friendliest, but as I meet more people from different parts of the world, it becomes clear that we have so much room for improvement.
-We are hospitable and proud to foreigners, but we aren’t always in our best behavior with each other.
+I used to think that Filipinos are the friendliest, but as I meet more people from different parts of the world, it becomes clear that we have much to improve in ourselves.
+We are hospital and proud to foreigners sure, but towards each other we aren’t always our best.